What is a VAT number and how can I get one?

 As explained above, invoices must be issued in compliance with local regulations.
-You should keep a book of invoices issued and received as this information may be required by the tax authorities in the course of an audit.
+You should keep a book of invoices issued and received as this information may be required by the tax authorities in case of an audit.

-Marosa specialises on VAT compliance in any European country.
+Marosa specializes in VAT compliance in any European country.
 Our team will help you with any question on your VAT obligations abroad.
 Request a call from our team and we will get in touch shortly.